 2. The Rosie Project by Don Tillman

-I couldn’t help but think of Sheldon from The Big Bang Theory whilst reading this; the quirky and awkward characters make this book unique and one worth reading, but I did think that the ending was a little rushed.
+I couldn’t help but think of Sheldon from The Big Bang Theory whilst reading this; the quirky and awkward characters make this book unique and one worth reading.

 3. The Fault In Our Stars by John Green

 Told in the first person by Hazel herself, the book’s narrative style allows the story to feel real, as if it were Hazel’s diary as she documents every moment and thought in her life as a cancer patient, knowing that one day soon will be her last.
 This also makes Hazel a strong female lead, as we know exactly what’s going through her mind.
 It’s a fantastic technique used to engage its readers, so it’s no wonder the book remained The New York Times’ No.1 Best Seller for seven weeks.

 But not only is The Fault In Our Stars a compelling character-driven drama, it’s also a very decent romance; there’s no fantasy here, just pure love between two characters who want to give something their all whilst they still have the chance to fight for it.
 And that’s what you’ve got to love about this book; there’s true emotion, all of which you will feel along the way, a yearning for accomplishment, and above all, a passionate desire to simply live and love.